RN to BSN Completion

 Diploma and associate degree registered nurses (RNs) are individually evaluated for placement in the program as space is available.
 Specified prerequisites must be completed before acceptance into the nursing program and may be taken at Union College

-Associate degree or Diploma RNs who have graduated from an accredited nursing program are eligible to receive 31 hours of credit for Physical Assessment, Fundamentals, Gerontology, Pathophysiology I & II, Pharmacology, Medical-Surgical I, II, and III, Maternal Child Health, Mental Health, and Senior Seminar from their previous nursing education after successfully completing 9 semester hours of NURS courses at Union College.
-Regardless of prior education or experience, NURS 305: Physical Assessments and NURS 311-312: Pathophysiology I & II must be completed at Union College.
+Associate degree or diploma RNs who have graduated from an accredited nursing program are eligible to transfer 46 hours of credit for Physical Assessment, Fundamentals, Gerontology, Pathophysiology I & II, Pharmacology, Medical-Surgical I, II, and III, Maternal Child Health, Mental Health, and Transition to Professional Practice from their previous nursing education after successfully completing nine semester hours of NURS courses at Union College.

-Non-US educated RNs not licensed in the US must pass standardized exams* for Medical-Surgical, Maternal Child, and Mental Health and successfully validate their clinical performance in nursing courses to receive challenge credit for their previous nursing education.
+Non-US educated RNs not licensed in the US must pass standardized assessments* for Fundamentals, Medical-Surgical, Maternal Child Health, and Mental Health, and successfully validate their clinical performance in nursing courses to receive credit for previous nursing education.